postralai/masquerade/README.md

 If you have a fix or improvement, feel free to submit a pull request.
 For significant changes, please open an issue first to discuss your proposed updates.

+See [Developer section](docs/developers.md) for the installation of this repository.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.